IldarAbdulin/IldarAbdulin/README.md

 ## My Professional Journey 🚀

-I studied Frontend Developer for 1 year, during that time I wrote a lot of my pet projects
+I studied Frontend Developer for 2 year, during that time I wrote a lot of my pet projects

 <!-- [My Frontend Developer CV](https://cv-teal.vercel.app/) -->

 ## Work experience

-- BOOSTER studio ( 1 year experience )
+- BOOSTER TECHNOLOGIES ( 1 year experience )

-  At first I was fixing bugs, then I moved on to page layout, adding logic, and working with data - receiving, sending, and changing it.
-I always met deadlines, and sometimes I took additional tasks from my colleagues so that the team could finish all the tasks before the end of the sprint.
+I started by fixing bugs and gradually transitioned to page layout, adding logic, and working with data—retrieving, sending, and modifying it.
+I always met deadlines and proactively took on additional tasks from colleagues to ensure the team met all deadlines.

-  We were developing an app for a sewing room in React using GraphQL.
-I had no experience with GraphQL before working in the studio, but I quickly learned it in practice.
+I worked remotely with a team on an application for a sewing shop using React and GraphQL.
+I had no prior experience with GraphQL, but I quickly learned it in the process.
+We had daily standups, and every two weeks, we gathered at the studio for sprint planning.

-  I worked remotely and participated in daily standups.
-Every two weeks, the team would meet in the studio to break down the tasks for the next sprint.

-## Diploma project

-- **Auth**: I was given a task with registration, initially I just prepared all the functionality, made modal windows for registration and login, also added simulation of user login, everything worked perfectly, but since the backend developers could not make registration.
-I had to make registration through firebase.

-- **Layout**: On the layout gave two pages user profile and a small part on the main page, in the user profile also displayed the user's data, which he could change, there were no problems
+In the project, I initially worked in the Sewing team, where I implemented many key features.
+These included:

+Phone number, login, and password-based authorization.

+A model creation page with extensive business logic: it was possible to create and edit materials, select types of materials, specify timing, add and remove colors, choose units of measurement, write comments, mark them as important, and upload photos.

+Implementation of a Kanban board for order details with real-time order progress (e.g., if someone was purchasing materials, it immediately appeared on the board).

+Later, I was transferred to a new project called Stock, where I was the sole frontend developer.
+Some of the most interesting tasks included:

+Implementing OAuth authorization.

+A warehouse page displaying orders, their details (sizes, amounts), and two viewing modes: tabular and card view with images and brief information.

+Integrating a Kanban board to track order statuses in the warehouse.

 ## My Focus Areas 🔍